Learn more about our Advertising Disclosure

 • Cheyenne is considered to be safer than Greensboro with a safety index of 80.15 vs Greensboro’s 54.09.

-• Air quality in Cheyenne is good, and in Greensboro it's good.
+• Air quality in Cheyenne is Good, and in Greensboro it’s Good.

 • State licensing: Wyoming mandates that all moving companies secure a license for the state.
 They must acquire an official letter of intrastate control from the Wyoming Department of Transportation (WYDOT).
 The license gives them permission to carry clients or belongings and pay for these services in the state.
 Moving companies need to fulfill insurance and finish all WY required forms.
-Make sure the moving company you use has a license before hiring.
+Always verify licensing details before committing to a mover.

 • State regulator: You can verify a Wyoming moving license and its status through the state’s public utilities commission.